 Visual communication with those around us is encoded in numerous subtle movements within our faces.
 Many of these movements are centered around the eyes and brows.
 As we grow older, the effects of gravity cast shadows across our faces that mask this ability to express ourselves.
 The forehead and brow tissues become loose and the eyebrows descend, giving a hooded, stern, or drawn expression.
 Permanent forehead wrinkles and vertical frown lines begin to appear as imprints of time.
 As time changes the structure of the face, a patient’s inner expressions and emotions may not be reflected anymore on the outside.

 One simple procedure will cast a light over these shadows and leave you looking younger and more refreshed.
 A Browlift performed with the expertise and artistry of Dr. Jugenburg at Toronto Cosmetic Surgery Institute will allow the person within to blossom once again.

-If you find that you are unhappy with the appearance of your brow, a Browlift can provide an opportunity to not only reverse the wrinkling and loss of tone and shape in your brow, but can also change a heavy or asymmetrical brow lived with since birth.
+If you find that your brows are saggy, heavy looking, or that your forehead looks tired, a Browlift can provide an opportunity to not only reverse the wrinkling and loss of tone and shape in your brow, but can also change a heavy or asymmetrical brow.
 A Browlift, otherwise known as Forehead Lift or Browplasty, is also often combined with Upper Eyelid Surgery (Blepharoplasty), as descended eyebrows normally contribute to drooping eyelids.